 One of the most interesting ways to use miles is the United Excursionist Perk.
 While this benefit is intended to allow you to add a simple stopover to your itinerary, it's much more powerful than that.

-The Excursionist Perk is a free one-way award within select multi-city itineraries.
+The Excursionist Perk allows you to incorporate a free one-way award within select multi-city itineraries.
 Members who book an itinerary with three or more one-way awards will be eligible to get one of those flights for free as long as it meets all of these conditions:

 - The Excursionist Perk cannot be in the MileagePlus-defined region where your travel originates.